aguyfromshivalik/aguyfromshivalik.github-io/_pages/about.md

   limit:  # leave blank to include all the blog posts (write a number for limit=number)
 ---

-I am a postdoc at Department of Chemical Science, University of Padova.
+I am a postdoc at <a href='https://www.chimica.unipd.it/'> Department of Chemical Science </a>, University of Padova.
 I work in the field of reaction dynamics.
-I obtained my PhD from University of Hyderabad, Telangana, India in Theoretical Chemistry under the guidance of <a href='http://chemistry.uohyd.ac.in/~sm/'> Prof. Susanta Mahapatra</a>.
+I obtained my PhD in Theoretical Chemistry under the guidance of <a href='http://chemistry.uohyd.ac.in/~sm/'> Prof. Susanta Mahapatra</a> from University of Hyderabad, Telangana, India.